kylecorry31/LANN/README.md

 				{ 80.94, 47 / 100., 1022, 84.99, 73.51, 1016.15 / 1013.25,
 						66 / 100. } };

+		// Target output of the neural network of the input above
+		// 1 is hike, 0 is don't hike
 		double output[][] = new double[][] { { 1 }, { 1 }, { 0 }, { 0 }, { 0 },
 				{ 0 }, { 1 }, { 0 }, { 1 }, { 0 } };

-		System.out.println(net.train(input, output, 200, 0.01));
+		// Train the network and print the error System.out.println(net.train(input, output, 200, 0.01));

+		// Save the weights to a file
 		net.weightsToFile("hike.csv");

+		// See how well the network is performing by testing on a new set of data.
 		System.out.println(net.test(new double[][] {
 				{ 82.81, 65 / 100., 1015, 81.14, 62.08, 985.59 / 1013.25,
 						46 / 100. },